soni0611/soni0611/README.md

 <br>
 <br />

-hi, i'm [Shivam Soni](https://github.com/soni0611), a passionate self-taught full stack web developer and a software engineer from india.Currently I am Working in TCS as a full stack Developer.
+Hi, I'm [Shivam Soni](https://github.com/soni0611), a passionate self-taught full stack web developer and a software engineer from india.Currently I am Working in TCS as a full stack Developer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

  i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.